Sanjay Rajagopalan: Research

 In 2007, Rajagopalan, co-founded InVasc Therapeutics, a company devoted to the treatment of cardiometabolic disease.
 As Founding Director of the Center for Integrated and Novel Approaches in Vascular-Metabolic Disease (CINEMA), a center for excellence at UH Hospitals, Rajagopalan laid the groundwork for novel care delivery approaches for patients with Type 2 Diabetes.
 He is also the Founding Director of the Center for Advanced Heart and Vascular Care, a visionary unit that houses advanced imaging, alongside a Hybrid Catheterization Laboratory at University Hospitals.
 In 2016, Rajagopalan together with colleagues at University Hospitals helped introduce a free coronary calcium score program for precision medicine initiatives.

 Research in environmental transformation and health sustainability

 Rajagopalan has a long-standing interest in the health effects of factors such as air pollution, noise, chemical exposures and factors in the built environment, that exert disproportionate effects on the heart and blood vessels.
 He has championed the idea that human health and well-being are intimately linked to the state of the external and internal environments.
 His published work have allowed a better understanding of the mechanisms, global burden of disease and the steps that needs to be taken to mitigate environmental exposures.
 More recent interests have been in health care sustainability and urban transformation to promote heart health.
-Rajagopalan was awarded a 8-year $7 million grant, the Revolutionizing Innovative, Visionary Environmental health Research (R 35, RIVER), for his work on the environment and health.
+Rajagopalan was awarded an eight-year $7 million grant, the Revolutionizing Innovative, Visionary Environmental health Research (R 35, RIVER), for his work on the environment and health.